VisitScotland highlights celebrities with Scottish roots

 Douglas is co-founder of and managing partner of Uber Dispensing Company.
 The company produces the UberTap, a hands-free three-sprout keg tap invented by Murray and several university friends.

-Award winning public relations Holyrood Partnership provides a wide range of services – inclduing researching and writing stories for use in the media, on websites and beyond.
+Award winning public relations Holyrood PR provides a wide range of services – inclduing researching and writing stories for use in the media, on websites and beyond.

 If your business could use our story telling skills to raise your business profile and make your business website more interesting to potential clients and customers, then we’d love to speak with you (we’re a chatty bunch).